Ashwain1502/Anime-Finder/README.md

 # Anime-Finder
-Web Frontend to fetch information about anime shows using anime db API.
+Web Frontend to fetch information about anime shows using anime db API and plot information.

 ## Function
 Project to incorporate anime-db API and show information on the web.